Shame Acronym: A Simple Way to Understand What Shame Really Feels Like

 Through chronic criticism, neglect, emotional unavailability, abuse, or growing up in a home where certain parts of you were treated as too much, too needy, too sensitive, or just wrong.

 When children are hurt by the people who are supposed to love them, they almost never conclude that the adult is failing them.
 They conclude that they are the problem.
-That's not a logic error on this child’s part, that's the way they learned survive and stay connected in their relationship with caregivers.
+Children may become afraid and internalize the belief that their worth is tied to the negative treatment they receive, believing that being themselves is unsafe.
+That’s not a logic error on this child’s part, that’s the way they learned survive and stay connected in their relationship with caregivers.

 Shame says, “I am the problem.”